aseprite/docs/rotate.md

 ![Edit > Rotate](rotate/edit-rotate.png)

-Selection can be rotated by 90º or 180º using menu options under _Edit > Rotate_.
+The selection can be rotated by 90º or 180º using menu options under _Edit > Rotate_.

 ![Rotate Menu Options](rotate/rotate-menu-options.gif)